top of page

 Biography

-Stand-up Comedienne Sayrie is entertaining audiences on stage and online with her spontaneous acts and witty punch lines.
-Inspired by the influences of comedic stars such as Lucille Ball and Carroll Burnett, she is best known for her viral videos and versatile characters.
+Stand-up Comedienne Sayrie is entertaining audiences on stage and off with her multi-faceted creations.
+Inspired by the influences of comedic stars Lucille Ball and Carroll Burnett, she is best known for her produced written works, hosting as well as performances.
 Born and raised in Houston, Tx as Vanise Sayrie, Sayrie uses her last name as her stage name to pay homage to her father.
 Her goal is to create humor for the entire family.
 A southern charmer and a self-proclaimed “Ragin’ Cajun,” she follows suit to her own motto of humor, diversity and love.

 Based in Los Angeles, the seemingly edgy comedienne uses her on stage presence to transcend lines of color, age and gender.
 Her prolific style leads her to be the next comedienne to watch.